shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-visual-success-data.md

 - keep track of how well line items are pacing to goals.
 - hover over the visuals to see specific data for a single day.

-Visual Success features appear at the top of theLine Item Details screen.
+Visual Success features appear at the top of the **Line Item Details** screen.
 The metrics sections and graphs show important information about the line item's flight, delivery, performance, and margin.

 ## Related topic